permissionizer/request-token/README.md

 ### Requesting a single token for multiple repositories

+> [!WARNING]
-> [!NOTE] This feature is currently under development
+> This feature is currently under development and is not yet available to be used

 When requesting a token for multiple repositories, they must belong to the same organization and every repositories must declare a policy allowing all the